Run this in the terminal:

 $HOME/.cache/gh |

-⚠️ Caution⚠️ If you don't see your recently created repository in the results, it may be the cache duration mentioned above.
+⚠️ Caution⚠️ If you don't see your recently created repository in the results, it may be due to the cache duration mentioned above.

 Also make sure to use absolute paths if you need to customize the default.
 Like